apollographql/apollo-client/docs/source/apollo-client/index.md

 ---
 title: Client overview
 order: 101
-description: These are Apollo Docs!!
+description: Basic information on getting started with and using the Apollo Client.
 ---

 The Apollo Client can easily be dropped into any JavaScript frontend where you want to use data from a GraphQL server.